University Heights, Iowa: Education

 University Heights contains one school.
 Horn Elementary School is part of the Iowa City Community School District.
 Students in University Heights attend Northwest Junior High School and West High School.

 A small portion of the University of Iowa's Finkbine Golf Course is contained in northwest University Heights.

 Parks and Recreation

 There are 11.8 and 0.7 acre wooded parcels owned by the city at the very north end of University Heights.
 The city does not operate any parks.

+Transportation

+Due to the proximity of the University of Iowa many residents who work or attend classes there walk or ride bicycles or electric scooters.
+Two Iowa City bus lines traverse University Heights and serve the University and down town Iowa City.
+During peak hours service is every 15 min.
+A restaurant and a hotel are adjacent to the University on Melrose Avenue and several businesses including a restaurant and coffee shop are centrally located near Sunset and Melrose avenues.
+A shopping area with 10 businesses including restaurants, a bank, grocery stores and a drug store are within 0.5 mile on Mormon Trek avenue.

-There is a sidewalk which runs along the north side of Melrose Avenue.
+There is a wide sidewalk which runs along the north side of Melrose Avenue.

 Special election

 In 2009, the developer Jeff Maxwell proposed a large development to be built on the present site of St. Andrew Presbyterian Church.
 The proposal was considered by the zoning commission and disapproved.
 It was sent to the city council which also disapproved the proposed rezoning.
 The 2009 city election reflected the high level of interest in the development as ten candidates ran for the city council and voters turned out in record numbers.

 Four of the five council members elected subsequently supported the Maxwell development.
 One of them, Amy Moore, resigned from the city council and was replaced by Jim Lane by appointment.
 A petition for a special election obtained more than the minimum signatures.
 The two candidates in the January 11th election were Jim Lane, the appointed incumbent, and Rosanne Hopson, a longtime resident.

 The final turnout of 495 set a record for city elections in University Heights.
 Hopson received 262 votes (53%) and Lane received 233 (47%).